 You must complete at least 9 credits or the equivalent of legal specialty courses in person, online live or classroom live.

-Upon completion of Madison College's Paralegal program, you will be qualified for employment by a lawyer, law office, corporation, governmental agency or other entity to perform designated and substantive legal work for which a lawyer is responsible.
+Upon completion of Madison College's Legal Studies/Paralegal program, you will be qualified for employment by a lawyer, law office, corporation, governmental agency or other entity to perform designated and substantive legal work for which a lawyer is responsible.
 Please note that paralegals may not provide legal services to the public, except as permitted by law.

 Students in the Paralegal program can attend full or part-time.

 Paralegal classes may be offered at these Madison College campuses:

 Explore financial aid eligibility for this program.BAA | Why Madison College Paralegal Program and Profession?https://www.youtube.com/watch?v=Nh_LzbPX0KU